darylcbrooks/project-1/README.md

 ### Conclusion

 Now, of course, in reality, most malware-related packets aren’t going to have such obvious naming conventions as the trojan did in this project.
-What I wanted to highlight is how a SIEM tool like Sguil can flag certain attributes in network traffic to alert analysts of potential anomalies.
+What I wanted to highlight is how a IDS like Sguil can flag certain attributes in network traffic to alert analysts of potential anomalies.
 I also wanted to demonstrate how features of a packet-capturing tool like Wireshark can be used by analysts to detect network anomalies, such as multiple workstations attempting to connect to a specific external IP address over a given period.

 You can watch the video walkthrough of this same project at the top of page.
 Until next time, take care of yourself and…SHOW YOUR WORK!!! 😉